 - physically unable to complete the form.

-If one of the above situations apply, the person assisting the applicant cannot use the Insolvency Services portal and will need to contact us to request a paper form.
+If one of the above situations apply, the person assisting the applicant cannot use AFSA's Online Services and will need to contact us to request a paper form.

 For any other situation, including applications by mentally incapacitated persons (where the applicant is unable to complete the form themselves) please contact us.